-- Cost of direct materials, labour and direct overheads
+Cost of direct materials, labour and direct overheads based on normal operating capacity

 Net realisable value is based on estimated selling price less any further costs expected to be incurred to completion and disposal.

 Cash and cash equivalents

 For the purpose of consolidated statement of cash flows, cash and cash equivalents comprise cash at bank and on hand and short-term deposits with an original maturity of three months or less, net of outstanding bank overdrafts.